timothy-r/Perms/README.md

 `curl -X DELETE http://perms-store.net/subject/user:1/object/article:99`

 Response:
-* 200 if successfully removed
+* 200 if successfully removed, ie. there are no perms set for this pair any longer

 Retrieve all for subject
 ------------------------